 Go Self Hosted

 I’ve already mentioned this above but thought I’d just reiterate here.
 You can’t advertise on your blog if it’s a free, hosted site through wordpress.com.
-You need to go through wordpress.org, own your own domain name, and get a host like Bluehost – that way you’ll be self-hosted and can do what you like with your site.
+You need to go through wordpress.org, own your own domain name, and go self-hosted so you can do what you like with your site.

 Join Blogger Networks